Skip to main content

 2. Edit your content

 Once you've created alternate language versions of your content, you'll want to edit them.
-Initially have the original content on them, which will probably not be in the correct language.
-To find a version, go to the content you want to edit and open the Translations tab.
+The new versions of these pages will contain the original content on them, which will probably not be in the correct language.
+To find the draft version for a specific language page, go to the content you want to edit and open the Translations tab.
 You'll see every version that's available.
 Click on one of the items to edit it.

 Screen Shot 2021-03-01 at 4.15.16 PM.png